Algebraic Kasparov K-theory. II: Introduction

-Throughout the paper $k$ is a fixed commutative ring with unit and $\ahaw$ is the category of non-unital $k$-algebras and non-unital $k$-homomorphisms.
-If there is no likelihood of confusion, we replace $\otimes_k$ by $\otimes$.
-If $\cc C$ is a category and $A,B$ are objects of $\cc C$, we shall often write $\cc C(A,B)$ to denote the Hom-set $\Hom_{\cc C}(A,B)$.
+We should stress that the term ``motivic" is used in the paper only for the reason that the $k[t]$-homotopy theory of algebras shares many properties with Morel--Voevodsky's motivic homotopy theory of smooth schemes~\cite{MV} (see remarks on page~\pageref{remmot} as well).
+If there is a likelihood of confusion with other motivic theories of commutative or non-commutative objects, the reader can just omit the term ``motivic" everywhere.

 In general, we shall not be very explicit about set-theoretical foundations, and we shall tacitly assume we are working in some fixed universe $\bb U$ of sets.
 Members of $\bb U$ are then called {\it small sets\/}, whereas a collection of members of $\bb U$ which does not itself belong to $\bb U$ will be referred to as a {\it large set\/} or a {\it proper class}.
+If there is no likelihood of confusion, we replace $\otimes_k$ by $\otimes$.